Reactions to the assassination of Qasem Soleimani: Iraq

+The speaker of Iraq's parliament Mohammed al Halbousi vowed to "put an end to U.S. presence" in Iraq.
+On January 5 in reaction to the airstrikes the Iraqi parliament passed a bill calling for the expulsion of US troops from the country.

 Muqtada al-Sadr, leader of the Sadrist Movement and the Saraya al-Salam militia, ordered his followers to "prepare to defend Iraq".
 He later called for ceasefire.

 After the Iranian missile attack on U.S. forces in Iraq, Iran-backed Iraqi militia commander Qais Khazali said that Iran had made its initial response for the United States killing its top general, and it was now time for Iraq to give its initial response to the assassination of Popular Mobilization Forces's deputy commander Abu Mahdi al-Muhandis.

 On 24 January, several hundred thousand Iraqis protested against U.S. military presence in Iraq and called for them to leave the country after Shia cleric Muqtada al-Sadr called for a "Million Man March."
 Iraqi President Barham Salih tweeted, "Iraqis insist on a state with complete sovereignty that will not be breached."

 In January 2021, a judge in Baghdad's court issued an arrest warrant for President Donald Trump.

-Sheikh Kataib, a leader of Iran-backed Kata'ib Sayyid al-Shuhada militia said Soleimani’s assassination had “greatly affected” the morale of Shia-aligned outfits across the region, told this reporter during a trip to Baghdad in 2022, “Qassem would come and say hello to the leaders.
+Sheikh Kataib, a leader of Iran-backed Kata'ib Sayyid al-Shuhada militia said Soleimani's assassination had “greatly affected” the morale of Shia-aligned outfits across the region, told this reporter during a trip to Baghdad in 2022, “Qassem would come and say hello to the leaders.
 But then he also said hello to the cooks and cleaners; he would kiss them.
 He was a supporter of the oppressed.
 These men died poor when they could have earned so much.”